sib-swiss/unix-first-steps-training/exercise_instructions.md

   **[filename expansion](https://www.gnu.org/software/bash/manual/bash.html#Filename-Expansion)**,
   but it is also very often referred to as **globbing**.
-* Globbing only matches **existing file/directory names**: expansion will not happen is there is no matching file/directory.
+* Globbing only matches **existing file/directory names**: expansion will not happen if there is no matching file/directory.
 This is why it's official name is *filename expansion*!
 * :fire:
   **Tip:** If you don't want a specific wildcard character to expand, you can